mcmtroffaes/ffmpeg-msvc-build/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/rok7i2fbv5ptrwvm?svg=true)](https://ci.appveyor.com/project/mcmtroffaes/ffmpeg-msvc-build)

-Script for building ffmpeg with MSVC.
+Scripts for building FFmpeg with MSVC on AppVeyor.

 The script closely follows the [official instructions](https://trac.ffmpeg.org/wiki/CompilationGuide/MSVC).
+By default, only static LGPL builds are generated (in 32 and 64 bit, and in debug and release configurations).
+However, the build matrix can be easily modified to allow different configurations to be built as well.